atteo/classindex/README.md

 =====
 ClassIndex is a much quicker alternative to every run-time annotation scanning library like Reflections or Scannotations.

+ClassIndex consist of two parts:
-ClassIndex is an annotation processor which at compile-time generates an index of classes implementing given interface, classes annotated by given annotation or placed in a common package.
-Java automatically [discovers](http://www.jcp.org/en/jsr/detail?id=269) the processor from the classpath.
+1. An annotation processor which at compile-time generates an index of classes implementing given interface, classes annotated by given annotation or placed in a common package.
+Thanks to [automatic discovery](http://www.jcp.org/en/jsr/detail?id=269) the processor will be automatically executed when classindex.jar is added to the classpath.

+2. Run-time API to read the content of generated indexes.

 Why ClassIndex?
 ===============